OriolJT/OriolJT/README.md

 I build and own production backend systems end-to-end.
 4+ years as the sole backend engineer at a B2B e-commerce platform serving 10,000+ customers — leading a platform-wide Java 21 migration across 15+ services, designing centralized SSO for 8,000 users, and diagnosing long-standing production bugs in legacy codebases.
 Remote-experienced, async-native, and comfortable operating with full ownership.

-Open to remote backend roles (EU/UK timezone preferred).
-Looking for teams that value ownership, async collaboration, and building systems that last.

 ---

 ### Featured Projects